Fast simulations of X-ray absorption spectroscopy for battery materials on a quantum computer: Resource estimation

 The number of calls to first-order Trotter is straightforwardly determined by the choice of the product formula, while $L$ is another free parameter to be determined by the need to control the CDF approximation error.

 To compute the cost of time evolution for a single fragment $C_{\text{fragment}}$, we note that for each fragment indexed by $\ell$, we need to implement (i) the unitary $\bm{U}^{(\ell)}$ associated to the single-particle basis rotation $U^{(\ell)}$ and (ii) the corresponding term $Z_{kl}^{(\ell)}$.
 Note that only one basis rotation per Trotter step is required as discussed at the end of \cref{ssec:cdf}.
 The basis rotation requires $2\frac{N(N-1)}{2}$ Givens rotations, each of which can be implemented with one $X\otimes X$ plus one $Y\otimes Y$ rotation, and $2N$ single-qubit $Z$ rotations \cite{arrazola2022universal}.
 Each $Z_{kl}^{(\ell)}$ requires $\frac{2N(2N+1)}{2}$ $Z\otimes Z$ rotations, except for the one-body $Z^{(0)}$, which only needs $2N$ $Z$ rotations.
 Further, each $Z\otimes Z$ rotation can be implemented with a single $Z$ rotation and two CNOT gates, as depicted in~\cref{fig:rzz}.
-The cost of each single-qubit rotation depends on the target precision.
-Using the procedure in~\cite{kliuchnikov2023shorter}, the expected cost of a $Z$ rotation is
+Each single qubit rotation can be implemented via phase kickback using the qubit as a control qubit for the addition on the binary expression of the angle on a phase gradient state~\cite{gidney2018halving},

-T gates.
-Combining all of this, the total T-gate cost of implementing time evolution by a CDF fragment is
+Using the adder subroutine introduced in~\cite{gidney2018halving}, this results in Toffoli gates.
+Combining all of this, the total Toffoli-gate cost of implementing time evolution by a CDF fragment is

 with

 the latter depending on whether the fragment is two-body or one-body ($\ell = 0$), respectively.

 Computing the logical qubit cost of the algorithm is straightforward: we require $2N$ qubits for the system register, $1$ control for the Hadamard test, and $5\log_2(D)-3$ additional qubits for the preparing the initial state using the sum-of-Slaters procedure \cite{fomichev2023initial}.
 The qubit used as a control for the Hadamard test can be one of the state preparation auxiliary qubits.
 Thus, we have,